sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

     curl -X GET localhost:8080/sample/http
     Hello world!
     ```
 6. (Optionally) Rename any of the files to have the `TwilioLiveTranscriptionDemo` prefix.
-For the remainder of the guide I will be referencing files and packages like `TwilioLiveTranscriptionDemoApplication.java` instead of `DropwizardGuiceTemplateApplication.java`
+For the remainder of the guide I will be referencing files and packages using so prefix: so `TwilioLiveTranscriptionDemoApplication.java` instead of `DropwizardGuiceTemplateApplication.java`

 ## Handle Inbound Calls

 With the basic server now running, we will need to configure it to handle incoming phone calls from Twilio and respond with instructions to stream the audio bytes to a websocket server.
 Every purchased phone number in Twilio can be assigned an external webhook endpoint which is triggered when certain events happen, such as an incoming phone call.
-We will use this webhook to instruct Twilio how to respond to incoming calls, and ultimately to get for live transcription output.
+We will use this webhook to instruct Twilio how to respond to incoming calls, and ultimately receive live transcription results.

 First, create a new HTTP resource to handle incoming calls from Twilio called `TwilioInboundCallWebhookResource` as shown below: